LiYangWang95/liyangwang95.github.io/projects/CloViTo.md

 title: Projects |
 ---

-# Sleep Data Visualization Tool
+# Data Visualization Tool

-The project “Sleep Data Visualization Tool” is a training project involving the Software Technology PDEng Program of TU/e and Onera Health.
-The project’s goal is to develop a visualization tool for sleep data.
+The project “Data Visualization Tool” is a training project involving the Software Technology PDEng Program of TU/e and Onera Health.
+The project’s goal is to develop a visualization tool for desired data.
 &nbsp;
-Within the project I played the rols as **Engineer/ Designer** in the frontend team.
+Within the project I played the role as **Engineer/ Designer** in the frontend team.
 &nbsp;

 ## Personal Contributions